rssndr/rssndr.github.io/projects/website.md

 ## Stack

 Personal site built with HTML, CSS, and JS.
-Hosted on GitHub Pages.
 Features dynamic Markdown loading for essays and projects, a responsive sidebar, and GoatCounter analytics.